 New Zealand’s only constitutional referendum held directly under the provisions of the Electoral Act 1956 – and therefore binding – took place in November 1993.
 It asked voters whether they wanted to replace the first-past-the-post voting system with the mixed-member proportional (MMP) voting system.
 A majority of electors (54%) said they did.
 The referendum was held in conjunction with the general election, and 85% of registered voters participated.

 The result had important constitutional consequences.
 The Electoral Act 1993 replaced the Electoral Act 1956 as the legislative basis of New Zealand’s voting system.
 The number of MPs increased from 99 to 120.
 The voting system became proportional (parties’ shares of seats in Parliament reflected their share of the nationwide vote).
-Until 2020, every subsequent administration was a coalition government.
+Until 2020, every subsequent administration was either a coalition government or involved one or more small parties promising to support a large party.